-There are several different blood tests that may be ordered.
-Not all of these are the same, so they cannot all be read the same way.
-Sometimes, your cat may get a simple pass/fail grade.
+Several different blood tests may be ordered.
+Not all are the same, so they cannot all be read the same way.
+Sometimes, your cat may get a simple positive/negative result.
 Other times, the test may check for many different parameters.

-Here is a list of the most common bloodwork that cats undergo:
+Here is a list of the most common blood tests for felines:

-Feline Leukemia: Most cats are tested for this condition anytime they visit the vet for the first time, especially if they have unknown origins.
+- Feline Leukemia: Most cats are tested for this condition anytime they visit the vet for the first time, especially if they have unknown origins.
 This virus is extremely contagious, can jump between species, and is life-threatening.
 Therefore, it is always best to have a diagnosis early.
-This test is a simple pass/fail.
-Either the cat has feline leukemia, or they don’t.
+This test is a simple positive/negative.
+Either the cat has feline leukemia or they don’t.

-Blood Serum: This test involves analyzing the cat’s serum specifically, which lets your vet evaluate organ function and hormone levels.
+- Blood Serum: This test involves analyzing the cat’s serum specifically, which enables your vet to evaluate organ function and hormone levels.
 Often, this test will be performed routinely with older cats to check on their organ function and overall health.
 They may also be used to diagnose certain conditions.

-Complete Blood Count: If you receive a paper with lots of different metrics on it, it is likely that your cat got a CBC.
+- Complete Blood Count (CBC): If you receive a paper with multiple metrics on it, it is likely that your cat got a CBC.
 This sort of test checks for many different things in your cat’s blood.
 If your vet can’t figure out what is wrong with your cat, they’ll likely order this blood test as a next step.
 The CBC examines your cat’s blood cell components, checking for various parameters in your cat’s red formula.
 It is often used to determine illnesses, such as anemia, and hydration status.
 By analyzing your cat’s white blood cell population, the vet can also determine if there is an active infection or an issue with the immune system.
 The CBC provides your vet with a great deal of valuable information.

-If your cat received a complete blood count, then there are lots of different metrics being tested.
-During this blood test, many different chemicals in the blood are analyzed.
+If your cat received a CBC, there are many different metrics being tested.
+During this blood test, multiple parameters and chemicals in the blood are analyzed.
 Their results can either be normal or abnormal.
-Abnormal doesn’t necessarily mean something is wrong since environmental conditions can momentarily change blood levels.
+Abnormal doesn’t necessarily mean something is wrong, since environmental conditions can artificially change blood levels.

 Here is what most blood tests look at: